vitaly-t/spex/docs/concept/sequencing.md

 Elements in a *detached sequence* are created without any dependency between them.

-In a *linked sequence* elements are created with one or both of the dependencies:
+In a *linked sequence* elements are created with one or both of the dependency types:

 * element's index in the sequence
 * previous element in the sequence